 The T&P relief valve is mainly installed on the side of the heater (the upper part) and should be immersed in the top six inches of the heater.

-As said, TPR valve is factory installed on almost all water tank heaters and is designed for pressures up to the maximum of 150 PSI in residential applications.
-TPR is also designed to open when the pressure inside the tank exceeds this value or if the temperature exceeds values close to the boiling of (212 F).
+As said, a TPR valve is factory installed on almost all water tank heaters and is designed for pressures up to the maximum of 150 PSI in residential applications.
+A TPR is also designed to open when the pressure inside the tank exceeds this value or if the temperature exceeds values close to the boiling of (212 F).

 Also, it is recommended to install a discharge pipe on every TPR valve (and terminate at least 6" above the floor), which will direct the excessive vapor or hot water down to the floor drain.
-Keep in mind that any discharge means the unsafe condition inside the water heater, so you should always contact the technician.

 The most frequent problem is related to the hard water and mineral deposits in the valve seat, which prevents it from closing tightly.
 Also, due to the thermal expansion in the closed water systems, you might see that the valve discharges or makes the popping noise periodically.